gobolinux/Documentation/content/latest/Getting-Started/Linux-kernel-topics.md

 Thanks to Compile, installing a new kernel is pretty straightforward on GoboLinux.
-The Linux recipe takes into account the existence of a file called config.gz inside `/System/Kernel/Status`.
+The Linux recipe takes into account the existence of a file called `config.gz` inside `/System/Kernel/Status`.
 This file contains the current configuration for the running kernel, and is used thereby to feed the new kernel options.

 In short, running `Compile Linux` will fetch the latest available recipe (which already contains GoboLinux optional patches).
-After doing that, the kernel itself is automatically downloaded, patched and filled with the current configuration, taken from config.gz.
+After doing that, the kernel itself is automatically downloaded, patched and filled with the current configuration, taken from `config.gz`.

 The menuconfig entry then appears, and allows for the user to modify their kernel options.
 Just selecting *Exit* and telling the script to save the changes